case0x00/case0x00.github.io/index.md

 this is partially an extension of my goals, but has more specificity and includes some unrelated interests.

+* space
+    - launch vehicle GNC and design
+    - spacecraft AOCS/GNC and design
+    - space robotics autonomy and design
+    - spacecraft propulsion
+    - astrophysics

 * robotics
     - UAVs
     - bipedal and quadrupedal locomotion
-    - spacecraft and rocket GNC
     - autonomous vehicles
+    - perception, primarily computer vision
+    - reinforcement learning

-* AI/ML
+* AI
+    - AGI software/hardware/wetware
-    - AGI
+    - BCI as an interface to an AGI
-    - reinforcement learning, primarily for robotics
-    - computer vision, primarily for robotics perception

 * security
     - web security